jupyterhub/oauthenticator/docs/source/topic/allowing.md

 it does not remove the user from the JupyterHub database.
 This means that:

-1. any API tokens, that the user still has access to will continue to be valid, and can continue to be used, and
+1. any API tokens that the user still has access to will continue to be valid, and can continue to be used
 2. any still-valid browser sessions will continue to be logged in.

 ```{important}